 I waited near a lake, away from everything, sitting, rocking back and forth in fetal position, just hoping that Pandora would find me.
 My hands were trembling.
 The whole world pulsated, fading into darkness, in and out of existence, as shadow creatures reached out to grab me.
 The glowing lights crept closer but now I was too petrified to move.
 Their increasing presence froze my mind, slowed it down, as if I still had a chance to escape, if only I could simply have the time to think it through.
 As if I could procrastinate my doom.

 Then, an unexpected warmth flowed into the soles of my feet.
 Was this the process of death?
 Relief?
 The warmth spread across my body.
 A hug encased me in a protective bubble, a womb.
 It must be reincarnation.
 The trembling stopped.
 This was it.
-I was already dead.
+I was dead.

 She presented a pink flower and said, “Arezo told me to take this when things got weird.”

-Still dazed, I muttered, “Zaza…”
+Still dazed, I muttered, “Zaza…” and then I realized, “Wait… Pandora??”

 The illusions of monsters faded.
 Only the residual Zaza-induced distortions remained.

 She replied, “Yeah.
-You are right.”
+You’re right.”

 I said, “Before all that happened, I was telling you about last night.
 Did you hear all that?
 Did you chase after me?”

-She came closer to my face, then went in for a kiss.
-Our lips joined, our eyes closed, the outside world faded away, leaving only our comfortable bodies, pressed up against each other.
-It was halted as she pulled away and then gently said, “Yes.
+It all halted as she pulled away and then gently said, “Yes.
 I heard you.
 Don’t worry.
-I’m not afraid of losing you as much now.
+I’m not afraid of losing you so much now.
 I told you, I’m not a jealous type.
 It’s just that we were still strangers back then, much more than now.
-You’ve shown that you care simply by telling me this.”
+You’ve shown that you care simply by confessing.”

 We both got up.
-I said, “Pandora, that was so hot.”
+I said, “Pandora, that was… hot.”

 I went in closer to kiss her again.